-Cottage of 17th century witch-columnist Elizabeth Jones discovered
+Cottage of 17th century witch-columnist Lizzie Jones discovered

-STUNNED archaeologists believe they have found the ancient former home of the notorious writer and sorceress Elizabeth Jones.
+STUNNED archaeologists believe they have found the ancient former home of the notorious writer and sorceress Lizzie Jones.

 The remains of the immensely eerie cottage, complete with mummified cats, a cauldron containing human male bones and a large collection of expensive shoes, were unearthed during a dig in Lancashire.

-Archaeologist Emma Bradford said: “Elizabeth Jones was perhaps the most notorious of the Pendle witch-columnists.
+Archaeologist Emma Bradford said: “Lizzie Jones was perhaps the most notorious of the Pendle witch-columnists.

 “By day, she would sit at her rough-hewn desk, cauldron bubbling softly in the background, and use a rook’s wing-bone dipped in dog blood to pen articles for popular gazettes.
 Her topics would include men, recent murders and fashion, as viewed through the dark prism of her witchy neuroses.